- Agentic AI vs generative AI—what purposes they serve, and how to combine these two technologies.

-Did you know that different artificial intelligence (AI) automation solutions not only generate content and help you brainstorm ideas but also answer your customers’ questions, help them manage their accounts, process refunds, and even upsell your products?
+These artificial intelligence (AI) automation solutions not only generate content and help you brainstorm ideas but also answer your customers’ questions, help them manage their accounts, process refunds, and even upsell your products.
 AI has become one of the most talked-about technologies today—but not all AI systems are built to do the same thing.
-Two of the most recent types of AI technologies are generative AI and agentic AI; however, not many people know the difference.

-So, agentic AI vs generative AI—what’s the difference, or are they the same thing?
+So, when it comes to agentic AI vs generative AI—what’s the difference, or are they the same thing?

 That’s what we’ll explore in this blog post.